-Maternity allowance is paid for six weeks before the birth and eight weeks after (12 weeks for premature and multiple births).
+Maternity allowance is paid for six weeks before the birth and eight weeks after (12 weeks for premature and multiple births as well as in cases when within eight weeks of childbirth a doctor declares the child to be disabled and the woman applies for a longer term of protection).
 In the case of a premature birth, coverage is extended by the number of days earlier than the due date that the child was born.

 If you are pregnant, ask your doctor for a maternity certificate (Mutterschaftspass).
 This contains information about all the medical examinations for pregnant women.
 Adult education centres (Volkshochschulen), health insurance companies and other institutions offer expectant mothers and fathers free courses to prepare them for the birth.
 They will give you plenty of tips on pregnancy, birth, life with a baby and your rights and obligations.